dvdmtw98/notes/notes-vault/information-security/tools/splunk/splunk-license-management.md

 ### Licensing Architecture
 Splunk license uses the XML format.
 It contains information about the various allowed features and limits.
 License Location: `$SPLUNK_HOME/etc/licenses`

 The Splunk instance on which the license is installed automatically becomes the License Manager for that license.
-When a license is installed it creates a group, stack and pool.
+When a license is installed it creates a group, stack and pool automatically.
 The default pool is called `auto_generated_pool_enterprise`.

 #### License Group